Acting CEO of Cambridge Analytica steps down to resume former role

-Doctor Alexander Tayler has stepped down as acting CEO of Cambridge Analytica, the company's board has announced.
-Tayler will resume his former role as Chief Data Officer.
+Alexander Tayler took over after CEO Alexander Nix was suspended last month, following an undercover report that showed him boasting about using secretive campaign tactics to influence elections.

-Tayler took over the role after CEO Alexander Nix was suspended amid the Facebook data privacy scandal.
+Tayler will resume his former position as Chief Data Officer at the British firm.

 RELATED: Facebook Cambridge Analytica scandal: Here's how to tell if your data was 'improperly shared'